FKLC/WhatsAppToDiscord/docs/commands.md

     - `setDownloadDir ./downloads`: Downloads files to Downloads folder in your bot's location.

 ## enablePublishing
 Enables publishing messages sent to news channels automatically.
+By default, the bot won't notify news channel followers.
+With this option, you can send the message to the channel followers.
 - Format: `enablePublishing`

 ## disablePublishing